 Throughout her career, Kathryn has remained dedicated to public service.
 She hosted the Children’s Miracle Network Telethon for Driscoll Children’s Hospital for 10 years and is a founding member of “Clowns Who Care,” a charitable clown troupe.
 On any given week, you can find her alter ego, “Sassy the Sheriff,” bringing smiles to the faces of young patients at Driscoll.
 In 1998, Kathryn and Cecil were honored as Volunteers of the Year by the Volunteer Center of the Coastal Bend.
 Also in 1998, Kathryn was awarded the coveted American Institute for Public Service’s Jefferson Award for founding a breast cancer screening program.
 Corpus Christi’s “First Friday” organization has provided free mammograms to more than 10,000 women in need.

 Most recently, Kathryn founded RedCab Productions, a public relations and media production firm.
-RedCab’s publishing division produced and sold a series of popular coffee table books and a children’s book, chronicling the first significant snowfall in South Texas in 100 years, an event that occurred on Christmas Eve 2004.
+RedCab’s publishing division produced and sold a series of popular coffee table book@123s and a children’s book@123, chronicling the first significant snowfall in South Texas in 100 years, an event that occurred on Christmas Eve 2004.

 As film, disposable cameras and digital camera batteries flew off the shelves, it quickly became clear this would be one of the most-documented events in the area’s recent memory.
 Childers partnered with H-E-B, organized a photo contest, and was promptly flooded with entries and personal stories from people throughout the Coastal Bend.

-To date, more than 140,000 books are in print, and RedCab has additional titles in development.
+To date, more than 140,000 book@123s are in print, and RedCab has additional titles in development.

-Childers serves on the state board of the Texas Book Festival and is active on the speaking circuit, empowering audiences to embrace challenges and opportunities in order to achieve their dreams.
+Childers serves on the state board of the Texas book@123 Festival and is active on the speaking circuit, empowering audiences to embrace challenges and opportunities in order to achieve their dreams.